 - technology and information

-You need to have dedicated money from the associated research institution that is at least two times the requested grant amount at the time of grant execution.
+You need to have dedicated money at least two times the requested grant amount at the time of grant execution.
 For example, if you request a grant of $250,000, you need to identify $500,000 in cash from other sources.

-Dedicated money is cash in an account held by the grantee or formally committed by a third party investor or granting organization; funds are traceable and committed to the execution of the project work.
-Dedicated funds are necessary at the time of grant execution.
+Dedicated money must be demonstrated as cash in an account held by the grantee; funds are traceable and committed to the execution of the project work.
+Dedicated funds are demonstrated at the time of the grant award notification.

+Eligible sources of matching funds include a third party investor, federal granting organization, and company revenues.
+Matching funds cannot be OEDIT funding or other state funding, neither directly received, nor received through a third party.
 In-kind contributions do not satisfy matching requirements.
-Matching funds cannot be OEDIT funding or other state funding, neither directly received, nor received through a third party.

 Though dedicated funds are required to execute a grant, an otherwise eligible business may apply to the program without dedicated matching funds.
 A conditional grant award may be given to an applicant without dedicated matching funds.
 Should you receive a conditional award, you will have to obtain the required dedicated match within six months of the award notice.
 If the required dedicated match is not raised within the six-month period, the award is forfeited.